Halapoulivaati Vaitai: Detroit Lions

 On March 26, 2020, Vaitai signed a five-year, $50 million contract with the Detroit Lions.
 He was placed on injured reserve on November 25, 2020.
 On December 19, 2020, Vaitai was activated off of injured reserve.

 On September 5, 2022, Vaitai was placed on injured reserve with a back injury.
+On September 14, Vaitai underwent back surgery.
+He was ruled out for the remainder of the season on October 28.

+On March 23, 2023, Vaitai agreed to take a pay cut to remain with the Lions, and removed the 2024 season from his contract as a result.
+On November 14, Vaitai was placed on injured reserve with a knee injury.

 Personal life

 Vaitai is the son of Talikavili and Shirley Vaitai and is of Tongan descent.
 He is married to former TCU women's basketball player Caitlin Diaz.